Jarred-Sumner/Email2Face/README.md

 gem install 'email2face'
 ```

-Then, we pass in the email, with the Facebook account in a hash:
+Then, we just give Email2Face the email we want a face for:

 ```ruby
 require 'email2face'